 Iowa’s international cuisine is found in unexpected places.
 A Nepalese curry house near Grand Avenue offers mo:mo dumplings that take you to the Himalayas.
 A busy Chinese noodle bar in Valley Junction crafts hand-pulled lamian noodles.

-These dishes are more than just food; they connect us to different cultures.
+These dishes are more than just food; they connect you to different cultures.
 The smell of berbere spice in a small Ethiopian café or the crunch of Korean kimchi at a family-run store show Des Moines’ true diversity.

 Hidden gems in Iowa offer flavors that surprise and delight.
 A Vietnamese sandwich cart serves a crispy banh mi with pickled carrots and chili sauce.
 These tastes are part of Des Moines’ identity.